 12.E Use of Social Media/Internet

-Reserved for forthcoming Internet Research and Use of Social Media Policy
+Reserved

 12.F Lost to Follow up

 Lost to follow up refers to the research team’s inability to locate enrolled subjects during the study using the contact information the subject provided (i.e. if the subject changed address or phone number).
 This does not refer to planned follow-up phone calls outlined in the study procedures.
 This also does not refer to attempts to contact subjects after the completion of this study (i.e. about participation in future research studies).
 The investigator should describe all efforts that will be made to locate subjects that they are unable to reach during the study (for example, use of on-line databases, web-based searches, commercial services, etc.).